The Story of Japanese Beetles (And How to Fight Them)

 Other methods are also available, but they may require quite a bit more of a hands-on effort.

 - Hand-Picking: For one thing, you can try hand-picking the beetles off your plants.
 This method is effective, but it assumes you have lots of time.

 - Domestic Animals: Certain domestic animals are also known to be voracious beetle eaters, including chickens, ducks and guinea hens.
 Bringing those birds onto your property presents its own challenges though!

 - Wild Animals: Many species of wild animals also will eat Japanese beetles.
 Wild birds known to eat these beetles include robins, cat birds and cardinals.
 Mammals – namely opossums, raccoons, skunks, moles and shrews — will eat beetle grubs, but you can also expect them to dig up your lawn in the process.

 - Parasites: Other options include introducing parasitic organisms to attack the beetles, including nematodes, the milky spore bacterium, certain tachinid flies and tiphia wasps.
 Though these are natural solutions, they can be purchased at local plant nurseries and released in your yard and garden.
 Be warned, they may take a while before results are evident.

 The Gardener’s Bane: Japanese Beetles

 Are you in a battle with Japanese beetles in your lawn or garden?
 Let us know if you have any questions by reaching out to us when you visit Safer® Brand on Facebook.
 You’ll be joining a community dedicated to organic gardening!

-You can also subscribe to the Safer® Brand E-Newsletter for more links to articles like this one and announcements of special deals on a variety of Safer® Brand products!
+You can also subscribe to the Safer® Brand E-Newsletter for more links to articles like this one, special announcements and links to the Safer® Brand products you need!